DISTRHO/DPF/README.md

 The framework facilitates exporting various different plugin formats from the same code-base.<br/>

 DPF can build for LADSPA, DSSI, LV2 and VST formats.<br/>
-LADSPA and DSSI implementations are complete, LV2 and VST at ~75% completion.<br/>
+LADSPA, DSSI and VST implementations are complete, LV2 at ~95% completion.<br/>
 A JACK/Standalone mode is also available, allowing you to quickly test plugins.<br/>

 Plugin DSP and UI communication is done via key-value string pairs.<br/>